TRANSLATE has developed

 Although technologies for converting waste heat into electrical energy have been around for a long time, there is still no environmentally sustainable and efficient technology platform available for the harvesting of low-grade waste heat.

-EU-funded Horizon 2020 research project TRANSLATE aims to develop a new nanofluidic platform technology, based on the flux of ions in nanochannels, to effectively convert this waste heat to electricity.
+EU-funded Horizon 2020 research project TRANSLATE developed a new nanofluidic platform technology, based on the flux of ions in nanochannels, to effectively convert this waste heat to electricity.

 Accessing this largely untapped energy source could help tackle some of the biggest economic and social challenges we face today including climate change and the depletion of natural resources.

-To successfully deliver a novel energy harvesting technology, TRANSLATE will synergistically combine several nano-physical and electrochemical principles.
-There are a number of steps involved in the process which include:
+To successfully deliver a novel energy harvesting technology, TRANSLATE synergistically combined several nano-physical and electrochemical principles.
+There were a number of steps involved in the process which include:

 - Building and utilising a simulation model for nanochannel